 Third- and fourth-year students must complete registration materials, including financial aid arrangements, by the specified date, prior to participating in clerkships.
+Clinical Affairs will provide report dates, registration deadlines, etc. to third- and fourth-year students.

 All outstanding financial obligations to the College or College-affiliated clerkship sites must be cleared to be registered.
 Students who are not in College compliance may not attend classes or participate in clerkships.